 How the QCD Rules Fit Into Your Wealth Management and Estate Plan

 The qualified charitable distribution rules are here to stay—and can be an instrumental tool for your overall wealth management strategy.
-The rules are favorable for generous investors who own qualified accounts, and when the investor is able to couple their donation with life insurance via a trusted insurance advisor, it can be a major leverage point in managing estates and wealth.
+The rules apply to IRA accounts, but with a properly structured rollover strategy, the rules are favorable for generous investors who own other qualified accounts.
+Qualified plan assets can be rolled over to an individual IRA, allowing future QCD’s to be directed directly to a qualified charity.
+In addition, when the investor is able to couple their donation with life insurance via a trusted insurance advisor, it can be a major leverage point in managing estates and wealth.

 By working with a trusted insurance advisor, you will be better able to determine the advantages of life insurance in regards to your situation and your overall wealth management plan.
 2018, and all subsequent years, should prove to be more favorable for your estate and your wealth overall.
 With the solidification of the qualified charitable distribution rules moving forward, you now have another wealth management strategy available to you and to your heirs.